 St. Cloud woman charged in stabbing death of infant child

 ST. CLOUD, Minn.
-(AP) — A St. Cloud mother was charged Tuesday with second-degree murder in the death of her infant child.
+(KEYC) - A St. Cloud mother has been charged with second-degree murder in the death of her infant child.

-Fardoussa Abdillahi, 26, is accused of stabbing her 3-month-old son, wrapping him in a plastic garbage bag and putting him in a dumpster outside her apartment building.
+Fardoussa Abdillahi is accused of stabbing her 3-month-old son, wrapping him in a plastic garbage bag and putting him in a dumpster outside her apartment building.

 Authorities discovered the child Sunday along with multiple knives and bedding.
 The Midwest Medical Examiner’s Office identified sharp force injuries to the child’s neck and ruled the manner of death as a homicide.